NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 - Upgraded to Docker-CE 19.03.13
 - Upgraded to Kubernetes 1.18.14
 - Upgraded to Helm 3.3.3
-- Upgraded to GPU Operator 1.6.0
+- Upgraded to GPU Operator 1.6.2
-- Added support for Multi Node Kubernetes Cluster
+- Added support for Multi-Node Kubernetes Cluster

 ## Prerequisites